mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 For some stores with large error in cross-validation I dropped data before manually selected (by staring at Sales time series graphs) changepoints.

-Dropped stores missing in test set for xgb train set.
+Dropped stores missing in test set for xgboost train set.

 Dropped outliers in train set for glmnet.
 Outliers selected by `> 2.5 * median absolute residual` from `lm` trained on small set of features per store.

 Initially I used 10 cross-validation folds with 6 weeks length cut from the end of train set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
 Then switched to 15 folds with 3 days step to not get too close to 2014 which improved predictions for those stores.

+RMSPE was quite different for different prediction ranges.
+For the same store it could go from TODO to TODO with the same model.
+It made me think that public leaderboard position is going to change a lot in private because they have time based split.
+It turned out to be [true](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17898/leaderboard-shakeup).

+Grid search was used to find `glmnet` `alpha` parameter.
+The best `alpha` was 1 which corresponds to [Lasso  regularization](https://en.wikipedia.org/wiki/Least_squares#Lasso_method).
+Choice of `lambda` is implemented in [cv.glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/cv.glmnet) but it uses standard k-fold cross-validation.
+I reimplemented it to use time-based cross-validation.

 [0.985 correction](https://www.kaggle.com/c/rossmann-store-sales/forums/t/17601/correcting-log-sales-prediction-for-rmspe/99643#post99643) was insignificant on cross-validation (effect was less than standard deviation of RMSPE from different folds) but helped on leaderboard both private and public.